JobService/worker-batch/README.md

 - This project contains the implementation of the batch worker api.
 - More information on this project can be found [here](https://github.hpe.com/caf/worker-batch/tree/develop/worker-batch)

-### worker-batch-container

-- This is a docker container for the Batch Worker.
-It consists of the Batch Worker which can be ran by passing in the required configuration files to the container.
-It uses the 'java:8' base image.

-More information on the functioning of the Batch Worker is available [here](https://github.hpe.com/caf/worker-batch/tree/develop/worker-batch).

 ##### Container Configuration

 Configuration details can be found [here](https://github.hpe.com/caf/chateau/tree/develop/services/batch-worker/configuration-files).